WCRP-CMIP/cmip7-guidance/docs/CMIP7/guidance_for_users.md

     ???
 Question "How to find the DOI and the version?"

-        🔍 The DOIs can be found through the [Citation Search][citesearch] or in the citation tab of a dataset on MetaGrid.
+        🔍 DOIs can be found through the [Citation Search][citesearch] or in the citation tab of a dataset on MetaGrid.
 The version is indicated in a column on MetaGrid.

         🖱️ It is also possible to take the `tracking_id` global attribute of a file and append it to [http://hdl.handle.net/](http://hdl.handle.net/) (e.g., [http://hdl.handle.net/hdl:21.14100/be06a059-363d-47a4-97a2-d5253190fd15](http://hdl.handle.net/hdl:21.14100/be06a059-363d-47a4-97a2-d5253190fd15)).
 From there, you can follow "The file is part of the following aggregation(s)" and find the DOI and version of the dataset.

-        🤖 Instead of doing this by hand, you can also use the PROTOTYPE python librairy [CMIPcite][cmipcite].
+        🤖 Instead of doing this by hand, you can also use the PROTOTYPE python library [CMIPcite][cmipcite].
 Input tracking_id(s), dataset PID(s) or file paths(s) to retrieve the citation (textually or in the bibtex format).

         Note that there are two citation granularities on experiment data and on model/MIP data.
         <!--TODO: How should the user choose which one to use ?  -->

         Further information on the data citation concept is described in [Stockhause and Lautenschlager (2017)][Stockhause2017].
-Citations can also be search using [DataCite's catalog][datacitecat] and [Google's Dataset Search][gdatasetsearch].
+Citations can also be searched using [DataCite's catalogue][datacitecat] and [Google's Dataset Search][gdatasetsearch].